-LME Clear shall determine the composition of each Auction Portfolio.
-Prior to commencing an auction, LME Clear shall determine the proportion of each Member Default Fund Contribution that shall be attributable to each Auction Portfolio for the purposes of applying the juniorisation principles set out in Default Procedure C6.6.
+Default Fund Contribution that shall be attributable to each Auction Portfolio for the purposes of applying the juniorisation principles set out in Default Procedure C6.6.
+For more detail see paragraph 4.6.1 below.

 The DMC must agree on the composition of the defaulting portfolio to either split the positions using the multi asset auction approach or keep the overall portfolio composition unchanged.
 The auction of different portfolios may be conducted with the aim of ensuring an orderly process which protects the resources of LME Clear.
 The liquidity impact upon settlement of the auction will be considered with available liquidity managed accordingly to reflect this.
 Appendix C demonstrates examples of how a default portfolio could be split to form multiple auctions.